1031-Systems/1031_Delivery/README.md

 ## Installation

-The currently available version is 0.0.5(b).
+The currently available version is __VERSION__.
 It is totally beta.
 Seems to work for me but I know the ins and outs.
 Someday this will be a previous version that may be available.